vitalikmag/vitalikmag/README.md

 ### 💁‍♂️ About me.
-  Backend developer with experience in web applications and API development.
+  Python developer with experience in web applications and API development.
 Proficient in Python and Django framework.
 In my career I have experience working in a large team, creating and implementing new business processes.
 <br/>